endpointservices/mps3/docs/causal_consistency_checking.md

 Instead of sending random messages during randomized testing a client can publish data helpful for the test, for example, a useful message is stating its local timestep.
 Other clients observing that message will then be able to infer a causal relationship between their two timelines.

 E.g. if client B, at time T5, observes client A broadcasting "I am at A3", it can deduce A3 < B5 (A3 is sometime before B5).
-It also knows its its next timestamp can can only receive messages from A that are older, B6 <= A3.
 This is informative, but it is not expressive enough to discover the inconsistency in our opening example with Carol.

 If clients also publish their deductions so far, information .